Data Engineering with Limited Policy Downtime

 There are some use cases where you want all users to have access to all tables, but want to mask sensitive data within those tables.
 While you could do this using just data policies, Immuta recommends you still utilize subscription policies to ensure users are granted access.

 Subscription policies allow for Immuta to have a state to move table access into post-data-downtime to realize policy uptime.
 Without subscription policies, when Immuta synchronizes policy, users will continue to not have access to tables because there is no subscription policy granting them access.
-If you want all users to have access to all tables, use a global "Anyone" subscription policy in Immuta for all your tables.
+If you want all users to have access to all tables, use a in Immuta for all your tables.
 This will ensure users are granted access back to the tables after data downtime.